Read our guide to Nelumbo for everything you’ll ever need to know! Tips for planting & caring for Lotus Plants.

 Pruning is minimal with Lotus plants.
 Generally, all you have to do is to get rid of the floating leaves that look unhealthy, especially those that show signs of a fungal problem, and cut down the plants above the rhizome after they die at the end of the year.

-- 🌿1.
-High germination lotus flower seeds ( >90% ), easy planting and fast growing plants. it can help to purify water and air.
+- 1. High germination lotus flower seeds (about 95%), easy planting and fast growing plants.
+It can help to purify water and air.

-- 🌿4.
-This is freshwater aquatic plant, it can decorate home courtyard, garden, goldfish pond, hotel, etc.
+- 4. This is freshwater aquatic plant, it can decorate home, yard, garden, pond, hotel, etc.

 Planting is also a more complex task with Lotus plants than with other flowers you may have in your garden or home.
 You need to consider certain aspects as you plant Lotus to ensure that they will grow and prevent a spreading problem.